SAP-archive/yaas-storefront/Readme.md

 ### 4. Launch a new session against http://localhost:9000.
 You should now see your customized store.

-### 5. Deploy to CloudFoundry
+### 5. Deploy to any Server

+At this point, you can deploy your project to any server and run the app from there.

-If you don't add any server logic to your project, you can easily deploy your webapp to CloudFoundry using a [static buildpack](https://github.com/cloudfoundry-community/staticfile-buildpack) that utilizes [ngnix]().
+The following example shows a CloudFoundry deployment using a [static buildpack](https://github.com/cloudfoundry-community/staticfile-buildpack) that utilizes [ngnix]().
 The configuration for this deployment is determined by settings in file static-manifest.yml (see http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html).
  [todo:  How do we limit the number of instances that users can deploy?
 How do we generate a unique project/domain name?)]